Joe Delaney: Death and legacy

-Three thousand people attended Delaney's burial and memorial service on July 4 which was held in the sweltering heat of the Haughton High School gymnasium.
+Three thousand people attended Delaney's burial and memorial service on July 4, which was held in the sweltering heat of the Haughton High School gymnasium.
 Many fanned themselves with fans provided by the funeral home to combat the oppressive heat.
 President Ronald Reagan honored Delaney with the Presidential Citizens Medal on July 15, and it was presented to Delaney's family by Vice President George H. W. Bush.
 Reagan's words were:

 For the 1983 NFL season, the Chiefs honored Delaney by wearing a circular patch bearing a gold eagle and the number 37 on the upper-left chest of their uniforms.
 Haughton High School also made a park, Joe Delaney Park, in his memory.
 The NCAA posthumously awarded Delaney the NCAA Award of Valor in 1984.
 Louisiana Governor Dave Treen presented the Louisiana State Civilian Bravery Award to Delaney's family following his death.

 Delaney's heroism is honored through an award for one of the NFL's best running backs who also demonstrates admirable character and unselfishness, traits that were embodied by Delaney.
 The award is given annually by ProFootballTalk.com.

 Northwestern State's football permanent team captains award, the Joe Delaney Memorial Leadership award, is named in his honor, as is the annual spring football game ("Delaney Bowl") and a golf tournament that generates support for the athletic program.
 A permanent shrine honoring him sits under the home stands at Northwestern State's Turpin Stadium and his number 44 jersey hangs in the football offices.
 In Virginia, the Delaney Athletic Conference took its name to honor his memory in the fall of 1983, and until 2021, 13 Virginia private high schools comprised the DAC.

 A group of Chiefs fans in Kansas City formed the "37Forever Foundation", which works with the American Red Cross to provide swimming lessons for underprivileged children.
 The Kansas City Chiefs unofficially retired Delaney's jersey number 37 following his death, and he was elected to the team's Hall of Fame in 2004.
 His name is included in the Chiefs' ring of honor at Arrowhead Stadium.
-Delaney is also the uncle of Carolina Panthers wide receiver Terrace Marshall Jr.
+Delaney is also the uncle of Philadelphia Eagles wide receiver Terrace Marshall Jr.